mbowenitj/weather-forecast/README.md

 ## Build & development

+Npm install && bower install

 Run `gulp serve` for building and  and for preview.

 # weather-forecast